apache/trafficserver/doc/admin-guide/security/index.en.rst

    Certificate Authority recognized by your origin server.

-   If you are using a client certificate, you must add its location to :file:`records.config` in the setting :ts:cv:`proxy.config.ssl.client.cert.path` and :ts:cv:`proxy.config.ssl.client.cert.filename`. ::
+   If you are using a client certificate, you must add its location to :file:`records.yaml` in the setting :ts:cv:`proxy.config.ssl.client.cert.path` and :ts:cv:`proxy.config.ssl.client.cert.filename`. ::

         CONFIG proxy.config.ssl.client.cert.path STRING /opt/ts/etc/ssl/certs/